AdguardTeam/AdguardKnowledgeBase/03.macos/05.solving-problems/04.big-sur-issues/docs.en.md

 Currently, AdGuard and iCloud Private Relay cannot work at the same time.
 AdGuard has no ability to block ads because iCloud Private Relay encrypts traffic before AdGuard can filter network connections.
 When iCloud Private Relay is active, any filtering (including local filtering) becomes impossible.
 Thus, AdGuard can't filter traffic or perform DNS filtering in Safari.
 That's why by default, AdGuard uses the "default route" which disables iCloud Private Relay.

-For a deeper understanding of this problem, follow the link and read [the article](https://kb.adguard.com/en/macos/solving-problems/icloud-private-relay).
+For a deeper understanding of this problem, read [this article](https://kb.adguard.com/en/macos/solving-problems/icloud-private-relay).

 **Recommended solution**